 - Reduce the heat, cover and simmer 35 to 40 minutes, until all of the water is absorbed.
 Watch carefully towards the end and do not let burn.
 At this point, you can stop and place the pot refrigerator to finish the next day or later.

-- Pour in both milks and and honey into the rice.
+- Pour in both kinds of milk and honey into the rice.
 Continue stirring over medium heat.

 - Bring to a gentle boil, reduce the heat and simmer, stirring often for 10 minutes or until a creamy texture is created.